-To encourage discharge from psychiatric hospitals and "normalization" of psychiatric patients living in community, generous subsidy is awarded to the copayment for outpatient treatment.
-The number of psychiatric patients who are treated in outpatient has increased dramatically as shown. down by Broken diagnosis, depression and eating disorder have seen a sharp rise while the number of schizophrenia remained constant.
+To encourage discharge from psychiatric hospitals "normalization" of psychiatric patients living in community, generous subsidy is awarded to the copayment for outpatient The number of treatment. psychiatric patients who treated in outpatient has increased dramatically as shown.
+Broken down by diagnosis, depression and eating disorder have seen a sharp rise while the number of schizophrenia remained constant.

 Regrettably, there have been sporadic criminal cases committed by psychiatric patients living in community.
 Pursuant to the Penal Code, crimes committed in unconsciousness are exempt from criminal prosecutions or may receive non-guilty verdict.
-A new law titled "Medical Care and Observation Act for Those who Commit Crimes under Unconsciousness" took effect in July 2003 to assure proper medical treatment and observation for those who are acquitted due to unconsciousness.
+A new law titled "Medical Care and Observation Act for Those who Commit Crimes under Unconsciousness" took effect in 2005 to assure proper medical treatment and observation for those who are acquitted due to unconsciousness.